allab/PersonalityInsights-Yelp-swift3/README.md

 # PersonalityInsights-Yelp-swift3
- Demo iOS app on integration of Personality Insights Bluemix Service Instance with Yelp API
+ Demo iOS app on integration of Personality Insights Bluemix Service Instance with Yelp API.
+App is integrated with Facebook iOS SDK and is using user's posts as a data source for personality insights service.
+Application suggests places nearby based on user consumption preferences and a search term provided.

-Application is a demo

 ## Setting up the services
 To run an app, register the following API applications